-The Hudson Institute, together with The Hungary Initiatives Foundation (HIF), is now accepting applications to its first Visiting Fellowship.
+The Hudson Institute, together with The Hungary Foundation (HIF), is now accepting applications to its first Visiting Fellowship.

 This Visiting Fellowship opportunity is a 10-month fully funded research fellowship at Hudson Institute’s headquarters in Washington, DC, offered to a mid-career Hungarian policy professional with specific areas of interest in protecting religious freedom and promoting democratic sovereignty.
 The fellowship will run from August 2020 through June 2021.